jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 fstrim --verbose /
 ```

 Neither the VMs nor the LXCs in our cluster have a gateway, so they use an APT proxy to update packages.
-Create the file `/etc/apt/apt.conf.d/00aptproxy` with the following content:
+The information we provided during OS installation was saved in the `/etc/apt/apt.conf` file by the installer.
+Either edit such file or create the file `/etc/apt/apt.conf.d/00aptproxy` and add support for HTTPS:

 ```ini
 Acquire::http { Proxy "http://apt.localdomain.com:8080/"; };